zeta-chain/network-athens3/docs/start_here.md

 Edit the `zetaclient_config.json` file located in the `.zetacored/config` directory and add the RPC endpoints to the `Endpoint = ` section of each chain.

+**BTC RPC Only:** When adding your BTC rpc endpoint to the `zetaclient_config.json` file, you must use exclude http/https and only use the hostname:port.
+It will always attempt to connect using http.
+If you include http or https in the endpoint name, it will fail.

 ### Set Public IP in  `zetaclient_config.json`

 Observer/Signer Validators must set their public IP in the `zetaclient_config.json` file located in the `.zetacored/config` directory.
+This file will be automatically created when you run `zetaclientd init`.

 ## Phase 2: Core Genesis